Gabriel Debru: 2024: Challenger titles, Top 250 debut

 In July, Debru won his maiden Challenger title in Troyes, defeating third seed Timofey Skatov in the final.
 At 18 years and 6 months, he became the youngest French player to win a Challenger title since 2017.
 The only French players to win at a younger age were Richard Gasquet, Fabrice Santoro, Gael Monfils and Corentin Moutet.
 João Fonseca, Joel Schwärzler, Debru, Rei Sakamoto and Learner Tien became the youngest champions of 2024 at that level.

 In August, Debru won his second Challenger singles title in Como, defeating Ignacio Buse in the final.
 He became the third-youngest Frenchman to win multiple Challenger trophies (since 1978), joining former Top 10 players Richard Gasquet and Gael Monfils.
 In October, Debru won his maiden Challenger doubles title in Saint-Brieuc, partnering with Geoffrey Blancaneaux.

-2025-2026: College years
+2025: College years

 Debru announced he would join the University of Illinois in the 2025-26 school year where his brother Mathis already played.

+2026: Challenger title

+In June, Debru announced he would be transferring to the University of Texas.
+In July, he won his first Challenger title since starting college at the Samsun Open, defeating compatriot Constantin Bittoun Kouzmine in the final.